zz85/packet_radar/README.md

 It uses pcap to capture packets and displays the information in various ways.

 - packet fight viz - visualizes and animates packets transferring between hosts.
 - packet stats - a dashboard showing real-time network telemetry like data rates.
 - packet top - shows top connections
 - packet tail - a simple packet log viwer

-TODO
-- [x] DNS resolution
-- [x] Find local address
-- [ ] Whois
-- [ ] Mtr

 This started as a weekend project project for
 - playing around with rust